AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

     - `void remove(key)`: Removes the `key` and its corresponding `value` if the map contains the mapping for the `key`.
 - **Number of Good Pairs**: Given an array of integers `nums`, a pair `(i, j)` is called good if `nums[i] == nums[j]` and `i < j`.
 Return the number of good pairs.
 - **Pascal's Triangle II**: Given an integer `rowIndex`, return the `rowIndexth` (0-indexed) row of the Pascal's triangle.
+- **Find Words That Can Be Formed by Characters**: You are given an array of strings `words` and a string `chars`.
+A string is good if it can be formed by characters from `chars` (each character can only be used once).
+Return the sum of lengths of all good strings in `words`.
+- **Largest 3-Same-Digit Number in String**: Given a string `s`, return the size of the largest substring containing the same character that contains at most three characters.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.